marcosh/calcetthon/README.md

 # calcetthon

-Backend application to collect our foosball results
+Backend application to collect foosball results.

+Developed while working in [MVlabs](https://www.mvlabs.it/), where foosball is a serious thing.

 ## Run the project